-- .
-The main purpose of the combined business and entertainment was the active conduct of business, - · You did engage in business with the person during the entertainment period, and - You had more than a general expectation of getting income or some other specific business benefit at some future time.
+- The main purpose of the combined business and entertainment was the active conduct of business. - You did engage in business with the person during the entertainment period, and - You had more than a general expectation of getting income or some other specific business benefit at some future time.

 Business is generally not considered to be the main purpose when business and entertainment are combined on hunting or fishing trips, or on yachts or other pleasure boats.
 Even if you show that business was the main purpose, you generally cannot deduct the expenses for the use of an entertainment facility.
-See Entertainment facilities earlier in this chapter.
+See Entertainment facilities under What Entertainment Expenses Are Not Deductible? later in this chapter.